Get Featured: from $19/week

 Start with the table, then read the sections below when you need the deeper context.

-This startup SEO checklist is for founders building their first website or trying to understand why a new site is not ranking yet.
-It covers the work in the order that matters: technical foundations, long-tail keywords, answer-ready content, internal links, backlinks, schema, and measurement.
+This SEO checklist is for founders building their first website or trying to understand why a new site is not ranking yet.
+It covers the work in the order that matters: technical foundations, search intent, on-page SEO, useful content, internal links, structured data, backlinks, and measurement.

 Most founders delay SEO because they need customers now.
 That is understandable, but it misses how search compounds.
 A page you publish this month may not drive much traffic this week, but it can start earning impressions, links, and AI citations while paid and social channels reset to zero every time you stop posting.